chiragthapa777/chiragthapa777/README.md

 - 💼 I’m currently working as a **Backend Developer** at Logispark

-- 🔭 I’m currently working on a personal project **PASAL - multivendor online store**
+- 🔭 I’m currently working on a personal project **PASAL - multivendor online store** <a href="https://github.com/chiragthapa777/pasal-backend">link</a>

 - 🌱 I’m currently learning **FastAPI, DotNet, Angular**